 The following table sets forth selected consolidated financial data that is qualified in its entirety by and should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and notes thereto appearing elsewhere in this prospectus.
-The consolidated financial data as of December 31, 2010 and for the fiscal years ended December 31, 2008, 2009 and 2010 are derived from our audited consolidated financial statements appearing elsewhere in this prospectus.
-The consolidated financial data for the fiscal years ended December 31, 2006 and 2007 are derived from our audited consolidated financial statements not included in this prospectus.
-The consolidated financial data for the nine month periods ended September 30, 2010 and 2011 are derived from our unaudited consolidated financial statements which are presented elsewhere in this prospectus, but have been prepared on the same basis as the audited consolidated financial statements and the notes thereto, and include, in the opinion of management, all adjustments (consisting of normal recurring adjustments) necessary for a fair presentation of the information for the unaudited interim periods.
-The operating results for the nine month period ended September 30, 2011 may not be indicative of the operating results for the full year or any other period.
+The consolidated financial data as of December 31, 2011 and for the fiscal years ended December 31, 2009, 2010 and 2011 are derived from our audited consolidated financial statements appearing elsewhere in this prospectus.
+The consolidated financial data for the fiscal years ended December 31, 2007 and 2008 are derived from our audited consolidated financial statements not included in this prospectus.